CTS of Asheville Site

 EPA and NCDENR have mutually conducted a broad range of community involvement activities to involve the community and solicit their input.
 They have made substantial efforts to ensure that the Asheville community remained informed about site activities throughout the site cleanup and evaluation process.
 Outreach activities have included public notices and information meetings regarding site progress and activities.
 Outreach activities have also included work with the local government.
 ATSDR has also engaged in outreach activities along with EPA and NCDPH to inform the community on contaminants of concern.
 EPA staff distributes Community Update Information Sheets monthly via email.
 If you would like to be added to the email distribution list, please contact Angela or Samantha.

 EPA encourages community members to come together as a group and apply to receive funds to hire an independent technical adviser.
-On November 8, 2012, the community group POWER (Protecting Our Water and Environmental Resources), submitted a letter to EPA announcing the group’s intention to apply for a Technical Assistance Grant (TAG).
+The community group POWER (Protecting Our Water and Environmental Resources), submitted an application for a Technical Assistance Grant (TAG).
+The EPA is currently reviewing their application.
 If you are interested in more information about the TAG process, please contact Angela Miller at 404-562-8561 or by cell phone at 678-575-8132.
 If you would like to receive email updates from EPA regarding the CTS of Asheville, Inc. Superfund Site or have suggestions for improving this website, please submit them to Samantha Urquhart-Foster.

 EPA is aware of two community groups that have formed regarding this site.
 The original community group is led by Glen Horecky.
 The newly formed community group, POWER, is led by Lee Ann Smith.
 Please contact them if you are interested in joining their group or would like more information about their group.Future Work